brooksdra/technotes.github.io/css.md

 | none         | to control visibility via JavaScript | Removes element form document flow and visibility.
 Note: Use visibility to hide element but maintain its position in the document flow. |

 **Block-level elements** are rendered as a block and hence take up all the available horizontal space.
 You can set margin-top and margin-bottom and two block-level elements will render in two different lines.
-Some examples are: `<div>` , `<section>` , `<article>` , `<nav>`  but also `<h1>` , `<h2>`  etc and `<p>` .
+Some examples are: `<div>` , `<section>` , `<article>` , `<nav>`  but also `<h1>` , `<h2>`  etc. and `<p>` .

 **Inline elements** on the other hand only take up the space they require to fit their content in.
-Hence two inline-elements will fit into the same line (as long as the combined content doesn't take up the entire space in which case a line break would be added).
+Hence, two inline-elements will fit into the same line (as long as the combined content doesn't take up the entire space in which case a line break would be added).

 They also use the box-model you learned about but margin-top  and margin-bottom  have no effect on the element. padding-top  and padding-bottom  also have a different effect.
-They don't push the adjacent content away but they will do so with the element border.
+They don't push the adjacent content away, but they will do so with the element border.
 You can read more about that behavior in the following article: https://hacks.mozilla.org/2015/03/understanding-inline-box-model/

 Additionally, setting a width  or height  on an inline element also has no effect.
 The width and height is auto to take as much space as required by the content.